-The short version of it all is that I believe (and have heard quite a few birth stories which vindicate the belief) that most women get the labor they expect.
+The short version of it all is that every woman and every labor are different.
+But I believe (and have heard quite a few birth stories which vindicate the belief) that most women get the labor they expect.
 It may not be the labor they planned for, it may not be the labor they wanted, but at least to some degree it was probably the one that they expected.
 “Expected” may not be the best word…in some cases perhaps it is more accurate to say that they get the labor that they feared…but that is actually precisely what I am getting at: if a woman has negative expectations (or the fear of certain negative things happening) I think that her body will probably get the message, and she is much more likely to have a negative experience.

 (As a note, yes I realize that there are various complications which can affect the realities of labor, regardless of the woman’s mindset…chemical induction or augmentation of labor tends to cause more intense contractions, a poorly positioned baby can lead to back labor which by all accounts is much harder than laboring with a better-positioned baby, and if the mother is tired or stressed or inhibited for other reasons those can all affect labor too...So of course I make these comments merely as general observations.
 Since we’re on the subject of complications though, it is also worth noting that many of them, including things like poor positioning and induction, can be avoided in many cases, so it’s worth being educated enough to avoid those complications if at all possible!)

 I can only speculate of course.
 I cannot get into the inner psyche of another woman and determine what kinds of thoughts and preconceptions were in her head prior to labor.
 I only know what my experience was, and what other women have told me about theirs.
 Based on those though, here is what I have concluded:

 Women tend to fall into three main groups in their perceptions of labor